-So as discussions of shared apartments and shared marriage vows start happening, be sure to chat with your future or new spouse about how you plan to share your finances as well—debts included.
+So when you talk about shared apartments, marriage vows and the like, be sure to chat with your future or new spouse about how you plan to share your finances as well — debts included.
 It’s awkward at first, but may be among the most important “housekeeping” details to iron out.

-As you plan toward your shared goals, whether it’s buying a home or financing a wedding, money will naturally become a part of the conversation (and so will credit scores).
-So use those discussions as an opportunity to initiate a more comprehensive financial dialogue and address how you can make progress toward your desired future goals as a team.
+When you plan for your shared goals, whether it’s buying a home or financing a wedding, money will naturally become a part of the conversation (and so will credit scores).
+Use those chats as an opportunity to initiate a more comprehensive financial dialogue and address how you can make progress as a team toward your future financial goals.

 These conversations can give you important insight into the way your partner thinks about money.